 But even this shrunken husk of Christian love seems to be too much for Aquinas, for elsewhere in the Summa, he shrinks it still further.
 “Absolutely speaking it is impossible to do good to every single one: yet it is true of each individual that one may be bound to do good to him in some particular case.
 Hence charity binds us, though not actually doing good to someone, to be prepared in mind to do good to anyone if we have time to spare. (italics mine).”
 The surrender to hypotheticality has now become complete.
 Consider the space for self-interest this flaccid duty opens and contrast that with the injunctions so clearly expressed in the Parable of the Good Samaritan, in Gethsemane, and in Jesus’ life!

-Bear in mind that this is at least the second-most important Christian duty and possibly the means to satisfying its sine qua non.
-Faced with its variability and openness to moral autonomy, what need can there be for surrender or submission?
+Bear in mind that this is at least the second-most important Christian duty and possibly the means to satisfy its sine qua non.
+Faced with its vacuity and openness to moral laxity, what need can there be for surrender or submission?
 How are we to abstain from composing our own theology when even the barest attempt to extract a clear duty from the Great Commandment leaves us at the mercy of our own desires?
 It seems we all are tasked with the temptation of Adam in the Garden: we all are tempted to be as gods in judging good and evil.
-Lewis reminds us that whatever our interpretation of our judgment produces, what comes of the effort has the highest of stakes.
+C.S.
+Lewis reminds us that whatever our judgment produces, what comes of the effort has the highest of stakes.

 It is in the light of these overwhelming possibilities, it is with the awe and the circumspection proper to them, that we should conduct all our dealings with one another, all friendships, all loves, all play, all politics.
 There are no ordinary people.
 You have never talked to a mere mortal.
 Nations, cultures, arts, civilization—these are mortal, and their life is to ours as the life of a gnat.
 But it is immortals whom we joke with, work with, marry, snub, and exploit—immortal horrors or everlasting splendours.